 Our ApproachWe make it our job to understand the complex public processes and policies that can be harnessed to protect our environment.
 We then distill it into clear information, work collaboratively regionally and across sectors, and channel community concerns into real action that makes an environmental difference now.

 We empower the people who live here to do all they can to protect our home.
-Our organization provides individuals with the tools they need to safeguard our marine waters, fresh waters, and air.
-Our staff oversee a number of programs that help reduce air and water pollution and encourage waste reduction and recycling.
+Our organization provides individuals with the tools they need to safeguard our marine and fresh waters and air.
+Our staff oversee a number of programs that help educate all ages, reduce air and water pollution, and encourage waste reduction and recycling.

 Check out the How to Become a Fundraiser

 page to learn how to build your own fundraising page or Contact Us